stla/hakyllsource/posts/volumeUnderSurface.md

 -------------

-If you ran the above code, you noticed that the `deldir` function as well as the `triang.list` functions are a bit slow.
+If you ran the above code, you noticed that the `deldir` function as well as the `triang.list` function are a bit slow.
 My package [RCGAL](https://laustep.github.io/stlahblog/posts/SurfaceReconstruction.html) (not on CRAN) can construct an elevated Delaunay tessellation, and it is faster.